sinch/ios-proximity-tutorial/readme.md

     _theIncomingCallScreen.nameLabel.text = username;
 ```

 Now we’ve only got to implement the delegate methods to either accept or decline an incoming call.
 Head over to incomingCall.m and find the answer and decline methods.
-In the respective methods add these two calls to self.delegate.
+In the respective methods, add these two calls to self.delegate.

 ```objective-c

 	[self.delegate answerCall];
 	[self.delegate declineCall];
 ```

-Of course we haven’t yet implemented our protocol and delegate so we need to do that in our incomingCall.h file.
+Of course we haven’t yet implemented our protocol and delegate, so we need to do that in our incomingCall.h file.
 ```objective-c

 	@protocol IncomingCallDelegate <NSObject>